How to Set Profitable Consulting Rates in Any Niche

 A cyber security consultant can charge between $225 to $300 an hour.

-Accounting consultants, who should also be CPAs, can charge between $150 and $450 an hour.
+Accounting consultants, who should also be Certified Public Accountants (CPAs), can charge between $150 and $450 an hour.

-Average marketing consultants charge at least $100 an hour but can charge upwards of $1000 per hour depending on the type of marketing they help clients with.
+Marketing consultants charge at least $100 an hour on average but can bill upwards of $1000 per hour depending on the type of marketing they help clients with.

-As an SEO consultant, you can make between $75 and $100 per hour.
+You can make between $75 and $100 per hour as an SEO consultant.

 Consultants who help clients with product management can charge between $175 to $250 per hour.

-If you’re specialized in data science, you can make an average of $200 to $350 per hour.
+If you specialize in data science, you can make an average of $200 to $350 per hour.

 How to Negotiate Consulting Rates

-Many consultants default to charging the same hourly rate they had when they were an employee.
-But employees have benefits that consultants don’t!
-So it’s important to raise your rates to reflect that reality.
+Many consultants default to charging the same hourly rate they had when they were employees.
+However, employees have benefits that consultants don’t.
+Plus, consultants pay their own taxes and spend much of their time looking for clients.

 If you want to make at least $100,000 a year as a consultant, how much do you have to charge?
 As an employee, you need an hourly wage of $48-$50 an hour to make $100,000 per year.

 On average, every year has about 250 working days.
-We’re going to assume you want at least some vacation and holidays, right?
-So let’s shave 15 days from that total and you’re left with 235 working days.
+We assume you want at least some vacation and holidays.
+So, let’s shave 15 days from that total and you’re left with 235 working days.

 However, it’ll be impossible for you to consult with clients for 8 hours a day during all 235 days.
-Just to be safe, let’s remove 2 days out of 5.
+Just to be safe, let’s remove two days out of five.
 You’ll likely spend those days doing admin work and finding new consulting clients.

 If you divide 100,000 by 141, you get: